WillyAmmm/DAT-Tools/README.md

 ## ⚙️ Features

-- Auto-refreshes DAT load board every 15 minutes
+- Auto-refreshes DAT load board every 15 minutes and 30 seconds
 - Clean popup UI with start/stop toggle, timer, and refresh count
 - Works with both Chrome and Edge
 - Lightweight — no tracking, no login credentials needed or saved